 Don’t be the last to hear about a vulnerability or threat.
-If you have a close and trusted relationship with your handset and network providers you have a better chance of getting prior notice of any security threats – and be able to deal with them before they disrupt your business.
+If you have a close and trusted relationship with your handset and network providers, you have a better chance of getting prior notice of any security threats.
+And, of course, be able to deal with them before they disrupt your business.

-By building security into your mobile apps from the word go – and using the latest tools and technologies – it is possible to build beautiful, innovative mobile apps with enterprise-grade security.
-Apps you and your users can trust to manage millions of transactions without risk of breach.
-At Chelsea Apps we’ve been doing this for our roster of blue-chip clients in highly risk-averse sectors, where security is paramount, for the past seven years.
+By building security into your mobile apps from the word go and using the latest tools and technologies, it’s possible to build beautiful, innovative mobile apps with enterprise-grade security.
+Apps you and your users can trust to manage millions of transactions without the risk of a breach.
+At Chelsea Apps, we’ve been doing this for our roster of blue-chip clients in highly risk-averse sectors, where security is paramount, for the past seven years.

 Don’t hesitate to contact us to discuss security further.